 Nguyen Hue Walking Street

 Located in the heart of the city, Nguyen Hue Walking Street is a must-visit street when you visit Saigon.
-This place is one of the top preferable spots for young Saigonese to practice their flash mob choreography, enjoy street food and beautiful sightseeing at night.
-There are many lovely coffee shops and fashion boutiques in old apartments along the street, where you can explore another interesting side of Saigon nightlife.
+This place is one of the top preferable spots for young Saigonese to practice their flash mob choreography, and enjoy street food and beautiful sightseeing at night.
+There are many lovely coffee shops and fashion boutiques in old apartments along the street, where you can explore another interesting side of Saigon's nightlife.

-Saigon is heaven for food-lovers with plenty of roadside eateries and street food stalls, which is perfect when you travel on a budget.
+Saigon is heaven for food lovers with plenty of roadside eateries and street food stalls, which is perfect when you travel on a budget.
 The city is well-known not only for its diverse cuisine but also for many streets full of different kinds of foods which cannot be missed during your visit to Saigon.

 Pham Ngu Lao Street

 It would be an incomplete nightlife experience if you do not come to Bui Vien and Pham Ngu Lao Streets when traveling to Saigon on a budget.
 This place is full of joyful activities and nightlife where you can see how lively this city is at night.
-The street is widely known as a street eating and drinking paradise for foreign backpackers where there are plenty of tasty food stalls along the roadside offering many different types of BBQ dishes and beer with reasonable prices.
+The street is widely known as a street eating and drinking paradise for foreign backpackers where there are plenty of tasty food stalls along the roadside offering many different types of BBQ dishes and beer at reasonable prices.
 Besides the food, there are many foreigners who have become residents here who can give you tips on how to travel on a budget.

 Su Van Hanh Street